BoubacarDiene/mmstreamer/doc/HOWTO.md

 ## 3. How to enable more gcc options

 ### 3.1.
-Produce debugging information for use by gdb
+Produce debugging informations for use by gdb
 ```
 export DEBUG=gdb
 ```